yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/plugin-development/basics/args.md

 user-controllable widget with which these properties can be changed.
 This means that - for the property to be as user-friendly as possible - you should be as exact as possible in the definition of the property.
-Not only in defining ranges in between which valid properties can be located (for integers, floats, etc.), but also in using very descriptive (better yet: internationalized) strings in the definition of the property, and if possible using enums and flags instead of integers.
+Not only in defining ranges of valid property values (for integers, floats, etc.), but also in using very descriptive (better yet: internationalized) strings in the definition of the property, and if possible using enums and flags instead of integers.
 The GObject documentation describes these in a very complete way, but below,